Santa Barbara County Motorcycle Rides

 Northbound: Like dirt?
 Try Soda Lake Road to California City and Highway 58.
 Immediately north is the Los Padres National Forest and the Garcia Mountain Range, a wilderness region with zero paved roads.
 Fire roads?
 Got lots of those.

-Southbound: At the south end of Tepusquet is Foxen Canyon Rd, ride Foxen Canyon southeast to Hwy 154 then onto Ballard Canyon Rd and continue into Solvang to the motorcycle museum.
-Note Cat Canyon and Drum Canyon will circle back around to Solvang
+Southbound: At the south end of Tepusquet is Foxen Canyon Rd, ride Foxen Canyon southeast to Highway 154 then onto Ballard Canyon Rd and continue into Solvang to the motorcycle museum.
+Note Cat Canyon and Drum Canyon will circle back around to Solvang.
+Continue to Santa Rosa Rd.

-Eastbound: Continue on Foxen Canyon, and ride a large loop from Los Olivos onto Hwy 154 and continue on Hwy 192 to Hwy 150 to Ojai to Hwy 33 Pine Mountain.
-Combine Hwy 33 with Lockwood Valley & Hudson Ranch Rd, FR 95 (formerly called Cerro Noroeste Rd), then back on Hwy 166 back to Tepusquet Rd for a large loop.
+Eastbound: Continue on Foxen Canyon, and ride a large loop from Los Olivos onto Hwy 154 and continue on Highway 192 to Highway 150 to Ojai to Highway 33 Pine Mountain.
+Combine Highway 33 with Lockwood Valley & Hudson Ranch Rd, FR 95 (formerly called Cerro Noroeste Rd), then back on Highway 166 back to Tepusquet Rd for a large loop.
 Note the option to ride up 8 miles on Cerro Noroeste Rd to 8286 ft Cerro Noroeste Peak.

 Tepusquet Rd - Photo Gallery